Shoutzor/backend/README.md

 | `composer install-shoutzor-dev`       | Installs shoutzor for development environments (adds mock data)        |
 | `composer fresh-install-shoutzor-dev` | ⚠️ **Drops all tables**, then installs shoutzor for development environments (adds mock data)        |
 | `composer add-mock-data`              | Generates and adds mock data to the database using `DevelopmentSeeder` |

-## Building & Using the docker container

-1. run `composer install` on your local machine
-    - For production use `composer install --no-dev`
-2. Now you can build & run the dockerfile
-    - It's recommended to perform all actions using `docker compose`. \
-    You can execute commands via `docker compose run backend your_command_here` where `your_command_here` will be executed on the backend container.\
-    For more information you can check the [docker compose documentation](https://docs.docker.com/compose/).
-3. Make sure to configure the environment variables before running the containers
-    - No `APP_KEY` yet?
-Run `php artisan key:generate --show` and use it's value
-    - Multiple backend containers?
-Make sure you configure the same `APP_KEY` for them
-    - Make sure `FRONTEND_URL` points to the correct url, should look like: `http://myurl.com`
-4. Haven't installed shoutzor yet?
-    - Run `composer install-shoutzor-dev` on the `backend` container.
-    - For production run `composer install-shoutzor` instead.
-    - If the installation fails and throws errors about tables already existing you can either manually drop the tables or use the `fresh-install` variants of the `install` commands instead.
-Be aware that the `fresh-install` variants will **drop all tables** ⚠️

 ## Kindly supported by